kathan/drop-upload/README.md

 # drop-upload
-A handler to receive drag-and-drop files, upload the files and monitor the progress those Files.
+A dependency free library to receive drag-and-drop files, upload the files and monitor the progress those Files.

 ## Usage
 ### HTML